OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

     }

     // Returns the state (see groupCase function) for meter or group provided by id and
-    // otherUnits where type is either DataTypeMeter or DataType.Group function integer compatibleChanges(Set otherUnits, integer id, DataType type, integer defaultGraphicUnit) {
+    // otherUnits where type is either DataType.Meter or DataType.Group
+    function integer compatibleChanges(Set otherUnits, integer id, DataType type, integer defaultGraphicUnit) {
       // Determine the compatible units for meter or group represented by id Set newUnits = compatibleUnits(id, type)